Johan-George/googlesolutions/README.md

 4. Run the command `npm install` in the Command-Prompt

+5. Run the command `npm install -g @angular/cli` in the Command-Prompt to install Angular CLI

-5. Run the command `ng serve` to start the development server
+6. Run the command `ng serve` to start the development server

-6. In your browser, go to `http://localhost:4200/`
+7. In your browser, go to `http://localhost:4200/`

 ## Angular Information